-The role of the ocean on TC intensification can be investigated globally using high horizontal resolution global GODAE analyses and forecasts in near-real time (i.e. Mercator Ocean, HYCOM).
-These systems are forced with atmospheric conditions supplied by ECMWF (European Centre for Medium-range Weather Forecasts), NCEP (National Centers for Environmental Prediction), or NOGAPS (Navy Operational Global Atmospheric Prediction System) and assimilate the altimeter-derived SHA fields, vertical profiles of in situ temperature and salinity (ARGO floats, XBT, CTD, and moored buoys), and SST analysis [Chassignet et al., 2007; Drévillon et al., 2008].
-Under these conditions the Mercator Ocean forecasts (MERCATOR) simulates ocean heat content interacting with the TC forecasted by the atmospheric model.
-In order to evaluate the MERCATOR skill to simulate daily ocean variability during TC events a point-to-point correlations between the atmospheric pressure (Pa) predicted from satellite observations in the center of TC and the MERCATOR TCHP, SST and Mixed Layer Depth (MLD) [Ramos-Buarque et al., 2009] was quantified.
 The delayed correlation between Pa and the MERCATOR variables respectively for the days J and J-1 is of the order of 15% and remains stable.
-Hence, a new indicator proportional to the temperature difference above 26°C integrated over the MERCATOR mixed layer was evaluated [Vanroyen at al., 2008].
-The delayed correlation previously defined as between Pa and the MERCATOR indicator is of the order of 40%.
+Hence, a new indicator proportional to the temperature 26°C difference above integrated over MERCATOR mixed layer was evaluated [29].
+The delayed correlation previously defined as between P_a and the MERCATOR indicator is of the order of 40%.
 This result suggests that if the atmospheric surface forcing is realistic, the MERCATOR indicator can give the mesoscale changes in the upper ocean interacting with the TC, which then participates in the TC intensification processes.
-Otherwise, when the surface forcing is not realistic the MERCATOR TCHP preserves the predictability related to the low-frequency of ocean processes.
+Otherwise, when the surface forcing is not realistic the MERCATOR TCHP preserves the predictability related to the lowfrequency of ocean processes.
 In conclusion, the mesoscale changes in the upper ocean estimated from forced ocean global models at daily scales can be used as an independent indicator (e.g. in addition to indicators from satellite altimetry or air-sea coupled models), for building cross ocean indicators and/or to improve understanding on air-sea interactions.